ESO (External Secrets Operator) Breaking Change in 0.10.0

-When you update the external secrets operator (eso) to the version 0.10.0 or above could you see the following message in the logs or in the event list.
+If you update the External Secrets Operator (ESO) to version 0.10.0 or later, you may see the following message in the logs or event list.

 Info